Moonee-Publishing-LTD/MoonSDK_FullVersion/README.md

 Use it as described below:

      MoonSDK.SendLevelDataCompleteEvent(LevelStatus.complete, levelIndex, LevelResult.win, isContinue, coinsAmount);

 For the in game store data, use the following (the rest is aoutomatic):

+      MoonSDK.OpenInGameStore(); // Execute when user opens the store MoonSDK.CloseInGameStore(); // Execute when user closes the store

+For the in game store data, use the following (the rest is aoutomatic):